aschamberger/hassio-addons/calimero-server/README.md

 # Home Assistant Add-On: Calimero Server

-A KNXnet/IP server for running your own KNXnet/IP server in software.
+A KNXnet/IP server (https://github.com/calimero-project/calimero-server) for running your own KNXnet/IP server in software.
 This add-on can be used for accessing the KNX bus via FT1.2 or TPUART serial adapters.

-The minimum required runtime environment is Java SE 11 (java.base) and a custom Java runtime is created via jlink.
-Java 11 is only available for AArch64 on ARM.
+The minimum required runtime environment is Java SE 11 (java.base).
+A custom Java runtime is created via jlink.
+Note: Java 11 is only available for AArch64 on ARM. nrjavaserial needs to be compiled for Alpine with musl, the release jar is updated with this binary.

 ## Add-On Configuration